Scribery/tlog/README.md

     ./configure --prefix=/usr --sysconfdir=/etc && make

+To generate a source tarball:

+    ./configure --prefix=/usr --sysconfdir=/etc && make dist

-From the same source tarball you can build an SRPM package:
+From a source tarball you can build an SRPM package:

     rpmbuild -ts <tarball>